This confidential survey is being conducted on behalf of the Village of Ryley as the village begins to create a new plan for its future.

 According to the Terms of Reference, the committee members make decisions based on whether the group or activity is a “recreational, leisure, community resource or program” and that it “enhances the overall general well-being of residents”.
 The next meeting date is to be determined, 6pm at the Ryley Municipal Office.
 The public is welcome to attend these committee meetings as an observer.

-Committee members are: Stan Yuha, Glen Hamilton-Brown, Lyndie Nickel, Lori-Jo Pope, Cyndy Heslin, Mathew Kowalski, and Annette Short.
+Committee members are: Stan Yuha, Glen Hamilton-Brown, Lyndie Nickel, Lori-Jo Pope, Cyndy Heslin, Mathew Kowalski, and Teagan Murphy.
 If you have questions, please leave your contact information at the Village office, and a member will respond.

-Please find committee minutes on the front page of the website under Documents to the right.
+Please find links to committee minutes below and on the front page of the website under Documents to the right.

 Committee of the Whole – Tuesday, December 5th starting at 6:45 pm